tiki-deprecated/publish-sdk-android/doc/ref/TikiSdkConsent.md

 _read / write_

 ##### expiry &#8596; [Calendar](https://developer.android.com/reference/kotlin/java/util/Calendar.html)
 The date the consent is valid until.
-Do not set (`Null`) for perpetual consent.
+Do not set (`null`) for perpetual consent.
 _read / write_